Vincent Bouillard: 2024 UTMB victory

 Bouillard's win at the 2024 UTMB was considered a major upset in the ultrarunning world, as he entered the race as an unsponsored athlete.
 His winning time of 19:54:23 was the third-fastest in the race's history at that time.

 Personal life

 Bouillard met his wife at UTMB in 2017.
-He currently works as a shoe engineer.
+He works as a product engineer at Hoka One One.